Ohio State vs. USC Predictions & Picks - November 6

 Ohio State Performance Insights (2022-23)

-- Ohio State posted 74.8 points per game last year in conference games, which was 5.3 fewer points per game than its season average (80.1).
+- Ohio State scored 74.8 points per game last year in conference action, which was 5.3 fewer points per game than its overall average (80.1).

-- Offensively the Buckeyes performed better at home last season, averaging 82.1 points per game, compared to 78.0 per game on the road.
+- The Buckeyes averaged 82.1 points per game when playing at home last year.
+Away from home, they averaged 78.0 points per contest.

-- Ohio State surrendered 64.9 points per game last season at home, which was 2.1 fewer points than it allowed in away games (67.0).
+- Defensively Ohio State was better in home games last year, giving up 64.9 points per game, compared to 67.0 in away games.

 USC Performance Insights (2022-23)

-- The Trojans' +284 scoring differential last season (outscoring opponents by 9.1 points per game) was a result of scoring 64.2 points per game (198th in college basketball) while giving up 55.1 per contest (15th in college basketball).
+- The Trojans outscored opponents by 9.1 points per game last season with a +284 scoring differential overall.
+They put up 64.2 points per game (198th in college basketball) and gave up 55.1 per outing (15th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.